-This is to ensure that in the case of a positive case visiting the workplace, contact tracers can simply and rapidly access the details of everyone who was there at the same time and let them know they have been exposed to a positive case and what actions they need to take.
+All workplaces are required to use the free .
+This ensures that if a positive case visits the workplace, contact tracers can simply and rapidly access the details of everyone who was there at the same time.
+Contact tracers can then let people know they have been exposed to a positive case and what actions they need to take.

 What if I’m only dropping off or picking up from a venue?

-Current Chief Health Office directions require that anyone attending a workplace must check in, regardless of how long you spend at the venue.
+If you are entering a workplace, you must check in, regardless of how long you spend at the venue.

-This applies to everyone, whether you are an employee, customer or other visitor attending the venue.
+This applies to everyone, whether you are an employee, customer or visitor attending the venue on work duties.